Tips for Successful Career Planning

 Some people place so much emphasis on their job title that they fail to see any other career possibilities.
 Every job requires a certain set of skills, and it’s much better to categorize yourself in terms of these skill sets than to focus on job titles alone.

 Make note of past accomplishments

 Reviewing past career accomplishments often reveals forgotten successes.
 Reflecting on past accomplishments will encourage you to pursue a job where you can accomplish the things that make you the most proud.
 One of the keys to career success is having a unique combination of accomplishments, skills, and education that make you stand out from others in your field.

 Having information about current career trends is essential to career planning success.
 A career field that is growing today could quickly decline tomorrow.
 It is important to determine if consistent job growth is expected in careers fields that interest you before you embark on a new career path.

 Never pass up opportunities to learn and expand your career knowledge.
 Knowledge is power, and when you are armed with knowledge about your specific field, you become a highly desirable job candidate to potential employers.
 Consider taking training courses related to the field you want to pursue.
 Earn a certificate or degree in your chosen field in preparation for you new career.

 A major component of career planning involves setting short-term and long-term career goals.
 Once you set goals, you can review and adjust those goals as career plans progress or change.
 Setting goals helps keep you focused on what you are trying to achieve.

 Whether you’re looking for a new career path or just want to change jobs, take our free career quiz to find the career that best suits your personality.
-Fremont College can help you discover the career path that is right for you based on your specific needs.
+Fremont University can help you discover the career path that is right for you based on your specific needs.
 We offer degree programs in design, business, legal studies, and healthcare with various concentrations.
-Contact us to get more information about how Fremont College can help you reach your career goals.
+Contact us to get more information about how Fremont University can help you reach your career goals.